imsc-rosetta/imsc-rosetta-specification/documents/japanese.md

 # Japanese Support

+IMSC-Rosetta was specifically designed to allow interoperablity between a range of extant subtitle formats.

+For the majority of these, limiting to one DIV on screen at a time is a requirement, and indeed IMSC does not allow for regions which overlap on the screen to reduce the complexity of renderers.

+However, in Japan the use of more than one subtitle on screen at the same time is common practice, and existing TTML implementations implement this style of display.

+Hence for Japanese subtitles, IMSC-Rosetta explicitly relaxes the non-overlapping regions rules of IMSC, and allows overlapping time cues as well.
+DIV elements must still be written in order of thier `begin` attribute.

 ## use of `<span><br/></span>`

 imsc-rosetta supports both single `<p>` with `<br/>` and multiple `<p>` presentations for multi-line subtitles.